 Whale watching in December is a rewarding experience.
 While the larger baleen whales that come to Iceland to feed in summer have largely migrated south to their mating grounds (although there are always stragglers who stay year-round), there are still several other whales.

-The best place for winter whale-watching tours in Iceland is Faxafloi Bay in Reykjavik.
+The best place for whale watching in Iceland in December is Faxafloi Bay in Reykjavik.
 Tours for whale watching in Reykjavik in December leave from the Old Harbour like the rest of the year and last between two and three hours.

 If you're traveling in the north of Iceland, a great option to spot the whales is on a 2-hour whale watching & sea fishing boat trip, which departs from Hauganes, a fishing village north of Akureyri.
 This is a fantastic way of getting in touch with Iceland's maritime roots with guidance from a local expert and getting acquainted with the whale population in the fjord.